muhd-umer/nust-ee/README.md

 # NUST – EE Repository
 This repository hosts a comprehensive collection of coursework materials from seven out of eight (and growing) semesters pursued under the **Bachelor of Engineering** program at the esteemed <a href="https://seecs.nust.edu.pk/"> NUST School of Electrical Engineering and Computer Science (NUST-SEECS)</a>.
 The repository aims to provide a valuable resource for students and enthusiasts seeking to delve into the intricacies of electrical engineering concepts and applications.

+> [!NOTE]
-> _Please note that this repository does not contain any textbooks or other copyrighted materials.
+> Please note that this repository does not contain any textbooks or other copyrighted materials.
 The distribution of such materials without the consent of the authors or publishers is illegal.
-We strongly encourage students to purchase or legally access any textbooks or materials recommended by their instructors._
+We strongly encourage students to purchase or legally access any textbooks or materials recommended by their instructors.

 ### Layout
 The repository is structured to facilitate easy navigation and access to specific course materials.
 Each semester's coursework is organized into a dedicated subdirectory, further divided into individual course folders.
 Within each course folder, you'll find relevant assignments, projects, presentations, and supplementary learning materials.